cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    ``-P1M``                              2018-02-14T15:12Z
    ====================================  ==================

-The relative initial cycle point also works with truncated dates, including weeks and ordinal date, using ISO8601 truncated date representations.
+Relative initial cycle points also work with truncated dates, including weeks and ordinal date, using ISO8601 truncated date representations.
 Note that day-of-week should always be specified when using weeks.
 If a time is not included, the calculation of the next or previous corresponding point will be done from midnight of the current day.

-.. table:: Examples of setting relative initial cycle point for dates using ``now = 2018-03-14T15:12Z`` (and UTC mode)
+.. table:: Relative initial cycle point examples for ``now = 2018-03-14T15:12Z``

    ====================================  ==================
    Syntax                                Interpretation